nix-community/naersk/README.tpl.md

 ## Usage

-Naersk provides a function called `buildPackage` that takes an attribute set describing your application's directory, its dependencies etc.; in general, the usage is:
+Naersk provides a function called `buildPackage` that takes an attribute set describing your application's directory, its dependencies etc. - in general, the usage is:

 ``` nix